-- The water temperature (Figure 1) ranged from a minimum of -0.20 °C to a maximum of 13.82 °C, with temperature decreasing over the deployment period. - There sometimes appears to be a correlation with stage, as there is sometimes a temporary increase in water temperature during the rising leg of the hydrograph. - There is less diurnal variation when stage is increased.
+- The water temperature (Figure 1) ranged from a minimum of 1.30 °C to a maximum of 20.98 °C. - Water temperatures warmed significantly over the deployment period. - There is no obvious relationship with stage.

-- Throughout the deployment period pH values (Figure 2) ranged from a minimum of 5.09 to a maximum of 5.91 with all the values falling well below the recommended range (6.5 9.0) for the CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life. - There was very little variation in pH over this deployment period. - The background pH of this stream is normally lower than the lower limit of the recommended range.
+- Throughout the deployment period pH values (Figure 2) ranged from a minimum of 4.77 to a maximum of 5.52 with all the values falling well below the recommended range (6.5 9.0) for the CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life for most of the deployment period. - There was very little variation in pH over this deployment period. - The background pH of this stream is normally lower than the lower limit of the recommended range.

-- The specific conductivity (Figure 3) ranged from a minimum of 19.0 μS/cm to a maximum of 21.7 μS/cm over the deployment period. - During this deployment period, there was very little change in specific conductivity. - A direct relationship with stage is sometimes evident, with minor peaks in specific conductivity following some increases in stage.
+- The specific conductivity (Figure 3) ranged from a minimum of 21.1 μS/cm to a maximum of 26.6 μS/cm over the deployment period. - There was little change over the deployment period.

-- The dissolved oxygen (Figure 4) values ranged from a minimum of 9.83 mg/L to a maximum of 13.59 mg/L over the deployment period; with the percent saturation ranging between 90.2 and 100.9. - Dissolved oxygen (mg/L) is generally inversely proportional to water temperature. - Throughout the deployment period dissolved oxygen values consistently fell above the upper limit recommended by CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life (cold water/other life stages above 6.5 mg/L; cold water/early life stages above 9.5 mg/L). - Based upon the fact that Dissolved Oxygen % Saturation had minimal change over the deployment period, we can be confident that the Dissolved Oxygen mg/L values are accurate.
+- The dissolved oxygen (Figure 4) values ranged from a minimum of 9.12 mg/L to a maximum of 13.38 mg/L over the deployment period; with the percent saturation ranging between 93.5 and 104.4. - There was a general decrease in dissolved oxygen (mg/L) values over the deployment period, as one would expect, as dissolved oxygen (mg/L) is generally inversely proportional to water temperature. - For most of the deployment period dissolved oxygen values fell above the upper limit recommended by CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life (cold water/other life stages above 6.5 mg/L; cold water/early life stages above 9.5 mg/L). - Based on the fact that dissolved oxygen % saturation had minimal change over the deployment period, we can be confident that the dissolved oxygen mg/L values are accurate.

-- The turbidity values (Figure 5) ranged from a minimum of 0.0 NTU to a maximum of 14.9 NTU. - Turbidity was minimal during most of this deployment period, with only six minor and short term events recorded.
-It is likely that these readings were caused by natural in-stream debris or air bubbles passing near the sensor. - Turbidity readings of this frequency, intensity and duration are normal.
+- The turbidity values (Figure 5) ranged from a minimum of 0.0 NTU to a maximum of 54.1 NTU. - There were only three minor and short term spikes in turbidity recorded during the deployment period.
+These can be attributed to natural in-stream debris passing near the sensor.

-- The stage or water level ranged from a minimum of 0.97 m to a maximum of 1.25 m.
-The flow or discharge ranged from a minimum of $0.10 \text{ m}^3/\text{s}$ to a maximum of $2.06 \text{ m}^3/\text{s}$ (Figure 6). - The increase in stage and flow is resultant from precipitation/runoff events. - Stream stage and flow are within normal ranges.
+- The stage or water level ranged from a minimum of 0.93 m to a maximum of 1.15 m.
+The flow or discharge ranged from a minimum of 0.05 m3/s to a maximum of 0.95 m3/s (Figure 6). - The increases in stage and flow are resultant from precipitation/runoff events. - Stream stage and flow are within normal ranges.